This post is dedicated to Emily and Elise, who asked that I write about it.

 And he said "Right'O!" and completed my transaction in English that was somewhat better than mine is at this point.

 I texted Andreas "It is finished", got back on the bike and rode the final mile home at last.
 I staggered up the stairs, chugged a bottle of water, grabbed my textbook and turned around and went right back out.
-German language class, y'all.
+I finished my one task of the day just in time for German class.

 Tuesday, December 9, 2014

 I've been in Germany for a little over three months now, which happened sometime when I wasn't looking.
-Before I'd came, at one point I'd told Andreas that we'd be speaking only German together by Christmas.
+Before I moved, at one point I'd told Andreas that we'd be speaking only German together by Christmas.
 He said "Not before?"
 And I replied that I hoped before, but hey, lets not set ourselves impossible deadlines!

 Former Elizabeth and Andreas are optimistic morons.
 Three months is not enough time to learn a language.
 In three months I've gone from "Ich spreche kein Deutsch" (I don't speak German) to "Entschuldigung, mein Deutsch ist sehr schlecht" (Sorry, my German is very bad) whenever I have to go out into the world and deal with people.
 Its actually a pretty big difference.
 The first says "don't even try to talk to me."
 The second says "You could try repeating that very slowly and like you're talking to a child and it might work this time."